BFA TOURNAMENT RULES 2024

 Catcher’s Helmet

-Players 12 and under must wear a helmet that meets NOCSAE standard.
+All players must wear a helmet that meets NOCSAE standard.
 Helmet/mask must cover both ears and include a throat protector.

 Penalty: Failure by a player to wear proper equipment after being so ordered by the umpire, shall result in an ejection of the Team Coach.